Data Center Construction Cost: Per MW and Per Square Foot (2026)

 Two systems dominate this layer of spend: MEP and cooling.

-MEP systems alone often absorb 30%–50% of total project cost, with electrical infrastructure driving the largest share.
-UPS systems, switchgear, and backup generators typically consume 40%–45% of the full budget, so MEP optimization directly affects both upfront capex and long-term operating costs.
+MEP systems typically absorb 30%–50% of total project cost, with electrical infrastructure driving the largest share.
+UPS systems, switchgear, and backup generators consume 40%–45% of the full budget on their own, so MEP optimization directly affects both upfront capex and long-term operating costs.

 Cooling infrastructure adds another 15%–20%, covering chillers, CRAC units, controls, and distribution.
 As rack power density rises, hitting your cooling efficiency target gets harder and more expensive.

 AI deployments intensify that pressure because liquid cooling often becomes necessary, increasing design complexity, installation effort, and commissioning cost.
-Engineering thermal performance and electrical resilience with precision from day one is the best way to control costs in this area.
+Engineering thermal performance and electrical resilience from day one is the most reliable way to control costs in this area.

 Scale And Redundancy

 Scale determines how efficiently you deploy capital.
 Redundancy determines how much infrastructure you must duplicate.
-Together, these two variables set the cost curve for nearly every data center build.
+Together, they set the cost curve for nearly every data center build.

 Stranded capacity is a real risk at scale.
-Since electrical systems consume 40% to 45% of total cost and HVAC adds 15% to 20%, every duplicated path compounds capital requirements.
+Electrical systems consume 40% to 45% of total cost and HVAC adds 15% to 20%, so every duplicated path compounds capital requirements.
 Right-sizing scale and redundancy protects uptime without locking up excess capital.

 Is Greenfield or Brownfield Cheaper?

-Which option is cheaper depends on how much existing infrastructure you can reuse, but brownfield sites usually have the cost edge.
+Which option costs less depends on how much existing infrastructure you can reuse.
+Brownfield sites usually have the cost edge.

-- You save upfront by reusing power, water, roads, and sometimes buildings.
+1. You save upfront by reusing power, water, roads, and sometimes existing buildings.

-- You compress timelines because utilities and some approvals may already exist.
+2. You compress timelines because utilities and some permits may already be in place.

-- You must still price environmental testing and remediation into your model.
+3. You must still price environmental testing and any remediation into your model.

-Brownfield often wins on pure economics, but poor due diligence can erase those savings quickly.
+Brownfield often wins on pure economics, but poor due diligence can erase those savings fast.
 Disciplined site assessments and contingency budgeting are essential before you commit.

 Retail vs. Wholesale: Which Costs More?

 Retail colocation builds cost more than wholesale.
-Retail usually lands around $16.3 million per megawatt and $2,200 per square foot, versus roughly $12 million per megawatt and $1,050 per square foot for wholesale.
+Retail typically lands around $16.3 million per megawatt and $2,200 per square foot, compared to roughly $12 million per megawatt and $1,050 per square foot for wholesale.

-That gap comes from infrastructure complexity, not inefficiency.
-When you build retail, you fund multi-tenant power distribution, segmented cooling, security layers, meet-me rooms, and tenant-ready fit-outs.
-You’re paying for tenant flexibility and immediate usability, which raises capital intensity.
+That gap reflects infrastructure complexity, not inefficiency.
+Retail builds fund multi-tenant power distribution, segmented cooling, security layers, meet-me rooms, and tenant-ready fit-outs.
+You’re paying for tenant flexibility and immediate usability.

-With wholesale, you gain standardized design, a single large tenant, and cleaner operational efficiency.
-Reduced customization compresses construction scope and lowers unit costs.
+Wholesale uses standardized design, serves a single large tenant, and delivers cleaner operational efficiency.
+Less customization compresses construction scope and lowers unit costs.

 Frequently Asked Questions